M.A. in History

 Career Opportunities: The M.A. program prepares students for a Ph.D. program in history or for a variety of careers, including positions in teaching, government, museum work, or policy research and advocacy.

-All M.A. students should have a faculty adviser, with whom they consult on a regular basis about their program of study.
-The adviser is a faculty member whose expertise coincides with the student’s major field of study.
+All M.A. students should have a faculty advisor, with whom they consult on a regular basis about their program of study.
+The advisor is a faculty member whose expertise coincides with the student’s major field of study.
 The M.A. fields are listed on the M.A. program page on the History Department website.
-Entering students have a provisional adviser.
-A student’s interests may evolve after beginning the M.A. program, and it is possible to change advisers.
-A student who changes his or her adviser should inform the graduate office.
-Any such change, of course, also involves consultation with the old and new advisers and securing their consent.
+Entering students have a provisional advisor.
+A student’s interests may evolve after beginning the M.A. program, and it is possible to change advisors.
+A student who changes his or her advisor should inform the graduate office.
+Any such change, of course, also involves consultation with the old and new advisors and securing their consent.
 See Faculty Research Areas.

 Degree Requirements